 Due to restrictions elsewhere, the woodland is very busy particularly at weekends.
 Please observe the social distancing advice, and show consideration for other visitors.

-We hope that everyone remains safe and well.
+We hope that all can enjoy the woodland whilst remaining safe and well.

 Trustees of FoCW

 Chopwell Wood is used by more than 200,000 people every year.
 We welcome everyone who wants to enjoy the Wood: walkers, runners, dog walkers, horse riders, LARPERS*, orienteers, cyclists…and everyone else.
 Please maintain social distancing during Covid-19 restrictions.